-Start the engine and let it warm up for several minutes before releasing the mooring line.
+Start the engines and let them warm up for several minutes before releasing the mooring line.
 The boat will already be headed into the wind, so move it forward enough to loosen the line and untie it.
 Back the boat away from the mooring until you can see the buoy.
 Move the boat slowly away from the mooring.